thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 Checking sorted vectors contain the same elements becomes a linear operation.

 We'll apply a similar idea when picking our type variables during type construction.
-Rather than assigning a unique type variable using a counter, we'll select type variables via a standard scheme.
+Assigning a unique type variable using a counter is like our unsorted vectors.
+Easy to construct but comparing for equality requires unification.
+Instead, we'll use the sorted vector version of type variables.
+Assign type variables intentionally when constructing types, so that comparing for equality is much faster.
-By normalizing how we assign type variables, constructing two equivalent types will select the same type variables.
+By intentionally assigning type variables, constructing two instances of a type will select the same type variables for each instance.
 Allowing us to rely on the fast derived `Eq` implementation for type equality.

-Our method for selecting type variables is called [DeBruijn Indices](https://en.wikipedia.org/wiki/De_Bruijn_index).
+Our method for assigning type variables is called [DeBruijn Indices](https://en.wikipedia.org/wiki/De_Bruijn_index).
 Many a tutorial has been written on DeBruijn Indices.
 I'll only provide a surface level understanding here.
 For a more detailed account see: